ufal/npfl114/tasks/3d_recognition.md

 a different distributions of labels**.
 Our dataset contains also a development set, which has **nearly the same** label distribution as the test set.

-If you want, it is possible to use the EfficientNet-B0 in this assignment;
-however, I do not know of a straightforward way to utilize it, apart from rendering the object to a 2D image (or several of them).
+If you want, it is possible to use any model from `tf.keras.applications` in this assignment; however, the only way I know how to utilize such a pre-trained model is to render the objects to a sequence of 2D images and classify them instead.

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl114/2223-summer#competitions).
 Everyone who submits a solution which achieves at least _88%_ test set accuracy gets 3 points; the rest